phoenixrising1800/Reverse-Engineer-Dierya-DK63/README.md

 # DK63 Firmware Reverse Engineering

-This project is to reverse engineer the Kmove / DIERYA DK63 to get QMK running on it.
+This project is to reverse engineer the Kemove / DIERYA DK63 to get QMK running on it.
 Use this information at your own risk.
 I'm not liable if you break something.

 ## Keyboard